-- iii.
-Therefore, the success of the macroeconomic programme being pursued by the Government will be measured by indicators related to debt to GDP ratio; fiscal balance; primary balance; current account balance; the primary budgetary surplus and contained public expenditure. - iv.
+- Despite the severe economic shock caused by the global pandemic, the Government's macro-economic stability and debt reduction strategies will continue to be pursued through actions that will further strengthen national debt reduction efforts, contain public expenditure, eliminate waste and corruption, improve the business environment, divest selected public assets and reform the tax system and the public sector.
+Additionally, the Government will maintain and strengthen macro-economic stability; build and strengthen institutions that safeguard sustainability of government finances, low and stable inflation; foreign exchange adequacy and financial sector stability. - iv.
+Therefore, the success of the macroeconomic programme being pursued by the Government will be measured by indicators related to debt to GDP ratio; fiscal balance; primary balance; current account balance; the primary budgetary surplus and contained public expenditure. - v.
 The measures of success of maintaining fiscal discipline will be assessed on a scale, ranging from low to high, looking at budget management, aggregate financial management, governance and fiscal responsibility.